 I know the majority of my customers will want to disagree; however, these are our findings.
 There are many other factors that must be considered as well to determine the actual cost of your colored mulch.
 As discussed, you need water, and the trommel style colorizer uses less water than the alternatives.
 The one factor that has not been addressed is that most colorizing customers own a grinder, so to make the savings per yard, they must purchase a trommel style colorizer.
 Many old trommels can be easily converted so this is a great option.
 If you do not own a trommel then you must weigh out the options.
 Lastly, there is a cost to move mulch within your yard so a dollar value must be placed on this as well.
 Regardless, buying cheap colorant is not the answer as it will cost you more money in the long run and it will not last long, making for an unhappy market place.

-See our current selection of Colorizers on our Mulch Colorizers page
+You can see our current selection of New & Used Colorizers on our Mulch Colorizers page, including our NEW Color Compact C2 Trommel Colorizer!